yashrmaa/yasharma/content/about/index.md

 Hey there!

 I am Yash Sharma.
-I am a software engineer at Google and I live in New York.
+I am a software engineer at Google and I live in San Francisco.

 At Google, I work on the intersection of AI and observability.
 The goal is to transform how engineers debug errors.
 If we're successful, LLMs would understand what went wrong in the production system and recommend a fix with great accuracy.